-A liter of gasoline is roughly priced at 1 EUR.
+A litre of gasoline is roughly priced at 1 EUR.
 This is of course dynamic.

-Local flights (Sao Tome to Principe) on an average cost about 150 EUR return.
+Local flights (Sao Tome to Principe) on average cost about 150 EUR in return.

 Prices have further been elaborated on in the article.
 I have also tried offering details on hacks that will help you save money while backpacking to Sao Tome and Principe.
 Read on.